life-itself/community/research/README.md

 ## Research questions
 The first question we start with is: How can we document, map and analyse community life?
+We are also in particular interested in the question: How does the space influence the community dynamics?

 ## Method for mapping community life
 We propose an abstract method for creating and mapping community life addressing its evolution in space and time.